unexist/blog/_drafts/logging-vs-tracing.md

 }
 ```

-More advanced logging libraries also provide helpers to add key-value pairs conveniently to the
+More advanced logging libraries provide helpers based on the mechanism of the [MDC][] to add
-[MDC][].
+key-value pairs conveniently.
 Here are few noteworthy examples:

 ###### **Logging.java**: